 Join an immersive, energized OT community

 As an occupational therapist, you can help people of all ages with physical, developmental, and social challenges improve their lives by engaging in meaningful daily activities.
-From pediatrics to geriatrics, from clinics to corporations, OTs are employed across a wide range of healthcare settings.
+From pediatrics to geriatrics, from clinics to corporations, OTs are employed across a wide range of health professions and within many different healthcare settings.
 They create adaptive technologies for athletes with disabilities, help children with learning differences participate fully in school, design ergonomic solutions for workers, support older adults with physical and cognitive changes—and much more.
 An OT degree opens so many doors.
-And it’s a well-paid profession that is growing fast.
+Out of all the health professions, being an occupational therapist is a well-paid profession that is growing fast.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, "Occupational Therapists"on the Internet at https://www.bls.gov/ooh/healthcare/occupational-therapists.htm (visited May 15th, 2021)

 Occupational Therapy Programs

 Two-year Residential MOTOur Residential MOT program path typically takes only two years to complete*, which is two fewer trimesters than the OTD.

 * The program is designed to be completed in this amount of time; however, the time to completion may vary by student, depending on individual progress, credits transferred, and other factors.

 Launch your career soonerOur MOT is a great-value program, putting you in position to launch your career, start earning money, and start making a difference sooner.